Did you know Jesus spent time ministering north of Galilee in Israel?

 Mark 7:24-25

-Jesus’ fame spread to that region, and many came from the area, later, to receive ministry from him.
+Jesus’ fame spread to that region, and many later came from the area to receive his ministry.

 How far did Jesus travel?